banddata/qr/README.md

 ## version V0323

-## Powerpointsand and Movies can be found in respective folder.
+## Powerpoints and and Movies can be found in respective folder.

 ## Quick links to products